lucasBertola/Minigrid-env/README.md

 We have provided several examples in the `examples` directory to help you get started.
 These examples demonstrate how to use the environment with different types of policies and neural networks.

-## Testing

-We believe in the importance of testing.
-That's why we have included a suite of tests in the `test` directory.
-To run the tests, simply use the command `pytest`.

 ## Usage Example

 Here is a simple example of how to use the environment with a FCN policy: